 Nonsurgical Tumor Treatment Program

-The Nonsurgical Tumor Treatment Program at the S. Mark Taper Foundation Imaging Center offers a full range of minimally invasive, nonsurgical approaches to treat tumors of the bone, kidney, liver and lung, including:
+The Nonsurgical Tumor Treatment Program at the S. Mark Taper Foundation Imaging Center offers a full range of minimally invasive, nonsurgical approaches to treat tumors of the bone, kidney, liver, lung and spine, including:

 - Ethanol ablation